chrissix666/Jellyfin-VideoOSD-CustomOnOff-Menu/README.md

 ## What This Script Does

 The Custom On/Off Menu is not a visual effect or playback feature by itself.
-It is a small control layer for other VideoOSD mods.
+It is a small control layer for other VideoOSD script addons.

-Instead of editing scripts manually whenever you want to hide or show a button, artwork overlay, or other VideoOSD element, you can toggle supported mods directly from the playback settings menu.
+Instead of editing script addons manually whenever you want to hide or show a button, artwork overlay, or other VideoOSD element, you can toggle supported script addons directly from the playback settings menu.

-This is useful when you use multiple VideoOSD mods together and want a clean way to quickly switch them on or off depending on the situation.
+This is useful when you use multiple VideoOSD script addons together and want a clean way to quickly switch them on or off depending on the situation.

 ---

 ## Supported Addons

-This menu is designed for VideoOSD scripts that include Custom Menu integration.
+This menu is designed for VideoOSD script addons that include Custom Menu integration.

 Currently supported: